Maja03/Maja03.github.io/README.md

 - [Data Collecting](#DATA-COLLECTING)
 - Ruel Challenges – NFL has used data to inform more than 50 rules changes to eliminate potentially dangerous tackles and reduce the risk of injury.
 ## <b>HELMET TESTING</b>
 Each season, NFL players select a new helmet from the helmet safety list.
 Better-performance helmets have contributed to a sustained reduction of concussions by 25% in each of the last four seasons.
 Last season, the number of concussions was at an all-time low.
 The League's work on innovative helmets doesn't stop there, in the pursuit of safer protective equipment for players, the NFL hosts innovative challenges, including the NFL Helmet Challenge.
-The organization is also helping to drive the development of position-adjusted helmets and advances in customized helmets using new technologies such as 3D printing to continue the advancement of helmet safety and innovation.
+The organization is also helping to drive the development of position-adjusted helmets and advances in customized helmets using new technologies such as 3D printing to continue the advancement of helmet safety and innovation.<br/>
 <img src="https://user-images.githubusercontent.com/112630417/214016540-4ca0a2e7-4106-4b32-aad2-a73100af92c1.PNG">

 #### CRASH CLOUD TECHNOLOGY